sidprobstein/simple_text_classifier/README.md

 2. Download the 20 Newsgroups Data Set using the URL above...

+3. Get a stopwords file.
+Name it stopwords.txt

-3. The corpus consists of email messages in labeled folders
+4. The corpus consists of email messages in labeled folders

 For each group you want to train models and classify against, first move ~20% of the documents into a separate directory with the name "test" added.
 Leave the remaining 80% for training.
 The ones removed will be used to test the classifier (and models) and verify that they are working.